elysemontano/elyse-lecture-notes/jumpstart-javascript-part-one.md

 ```

 ## VARIABLES
 Variables are like a piece of tupperware

 Variables come with four parts
     - DECLARATION
     - NAME
-            - descriptive and in camelCase
+        - descriptive with naming convention in camelCase
     - ASSIGNMENT OPERATOR  =
     - DATA

 ```javascript
     var catName = "Raisins"